 How Much Does Assisted Living Cost Per Month in Minnesota?

 Monthly pricing varies by city, level of care, and community type.
-Twin Cities metropolitan areas frequently trend toward the higher end of the statewide range due to higher labor costs and demand for senior housing.
+Twin Cities metropolitan communities frequently trend toward the higher end of the statewide range due to higher labor costs and demand for senior housing, while Greater Minnesota regional markets tend to offer more moderate entry-level pricing.

 Assisted Living Costs by City in Minnesota

 Minnesota’s regional economic differences create measurable pricing variation across the state.
-The figures below reflect planning ranges consistent with the statewide median of approximately $6,250 per month.
+The figures below reflect planning ranges scaled from the CareScout 2025 statewide median of $6,573 per month.

 | City | Low Range | High Range | Estimated Median | Annual Equivalent |